Timsel1/S6-Portfolio/Contents/2. Your Own Game/2. Professional Documents/README.md

 A whiteboard sessions was held to determine what would be important for the presentation.
 I would participate in this sessions and add ideas to the board, after narrowing things down one person of the group made the presentation.
  - Dragons pitch
 A whiteboard sessions was held to determine what would be important for the presentation.
 I would participate in this sessions and add ideas to the board, after narrowing things down one person of the group made the presentation.
+- Project plan
+My contribution was the appendix that is written at the bottom of the document, further explaining the tasks mentioned in the document.